tuomas777/linkedregistrations-ui/README.md

 `redirect_url`:
 e.g. https://linkedregistrations-ui.test.kuva.hel.ninja/fi/registration/22/signup-group/create?redirect_url=https://www.google.com/

-This parameter can be used to redirect user automatically to selected url after successful enrolment.
+This parameter can be used to redirect user automatically to selected url after successful signup.
 It's important to include also protocol to the url.

 ## Available Scripts